Übersetzung durch Neil Mussett

 Senior court clerks and order-drafters in Baden-Württemberg

 (1) Senior court clerks with a qualification for the higher intermediate administrative or judicial service who have exercised the office within the meaning of section 32 of the Land Act on Matters of Non-contentious Jurisdiction (Landesgesetz über die freiwillige Gerichtsbarkeit) on a non-temporary basis for at least three years up to 31 December 2017 may carry out the tasks of a senior judicial officer in matters related to land registers as civil servants in the service of the Land.
-The Land shall ensure the technical qualification by providing suitable further training.
+The Land ensures the technical qualification by providing suitable further training.

-Section 36 rescinded by Art.
-6 No. 2 of the Act of 15 July 2009 I 1798 with effect from 1 January 2018.
+Section 36 rescinded by Article 6 no. 2 of the Act of 15 July 2009 I, 1798 with effect from 1 January 2018.

 Section 36a